aaaasssskkkkeeee/CosmoChron/README.md

 7. SimpleBurialBalcoMCMC.m
 o	This script calculates simple burial ages using the Metropolis algorithm, as described in the caption for figure S8 in the supplementary material.

-Getting Production Rates
+# Production rates at the burial site
 To obtain production rates and attenuation lengths for a specific burial location (as detail in the paper), go to the Get-production-rate folder/branch: https://github.com/aaaasssskkkkeeee/CosmoChron/tree/Get-production-rate and download the folder.
 Run AlBe_production_rate(elevation, latitude, longitude) in the command window or at the top of getproduction_rate_and_plots.m.
 Here, elevation is in meters, and latitude and longitude are in degrees.
 This will generate a file called b.m, which contains all the production rates and attenuation lengths.
 Move or copy b.m into your main folder to use these values in CosmoChron.

-Complex Pre-Burial History
+# Complex Pre-Burial History
 To apply a complex pre-burial history for CosmoChron, download the P-PINI tool from https://github.com/cosmoJesper/PPINI.
 Then run MC_AlBe_source_final.m using your desired settings.
 This script generates a file called mc_source.mat, which should be placed in your main folder to utilize.
 Set n2=1 to apply these complex pre-burial settings in CosmoChron.